johnnietse/linkedin-connection-automation-tool/README.md

 - You agree not to use this tool for any commercial or large-scale automation
 - LinkedIn's terms prohibit automation without explicit permission

+Finally, the use of this tool to interact with LinkedIn may violate LinkedIn’s Terms of Service.
+The author assumes no responsibility for any consequences arising from use of this tool.

 ## Overview
 This Python-based tool automates sending connection requests on LinkedIn using a combination of:
 - Selenium for browser automation